Use cases

 Intercom’s Fin AI Agent is the more technically sophisticated product.
 It’s built on Intercom’s proprietary Fin Apex 1.0 model and generates answers from your knowledge base using retrieval-augmented generation (RAG).
 It supports multi-source generative answers and includes Fin Vision for image understanding, useful for processing damaged product photos.

 Fin translates in real time across 45+ languages, offers customisable tone of voice and lets you simulate conversations before going live.
-Intercom claims Fin has resolved over 40 million conversations with a 67% resolution rate.
+Intercom cites a 67% platform-wide resolution benchmark for Fin (vendor-stated), measured across its whole customer base rather than e-commerce specifically.

 Gorgias AI Agent takes a different approach.
 It splits into two modules: a Shopping Assistant for pre-purchase (product recommendations, personalised guidance, upsell offers) and a Support Agent for post-purchase (order tracking, returns processing, FAQ responses).

-For a deeper look at how customer service automation is evolving across the industry, we cover the broader landscape separately.
+For a deeper look at how automation is evolving across the industry, see our automation guide.

 This is mainly a question of channel breadth versus e-commerce depth.